 If you would like some assistance, schedule an appointment with one of our Program Assistants here

 The University of Copenhagen offers more than 500 individual courses taught in English at both the graduate and undergraduate levels each semester.
 The courses are open to Danish and international students across the entire university.
 A high level of responsibility and active participation is expected of the student.
 Danish university education is not a guided tour.
 It is up to the individual student to get the most out of what is offered.

 Students can begin their search for courses right here: University of Copenhagen course catalog

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.

 For more information about receiving credits for your study abroad, visit Earning credits abroad.

-Exchange students at this university are offered housing options through the University of Copenhagen Housing Foundation (UCHF).
-Students can select from a number of Halls of Residences or Shared Apartments.
+University Accommodations: Exchange students at this university are offered housing options through the University of Copenhagen Housing Foundation (UCHF).
+You can select from a number of Halls of Residences or Shared Apartments.
 Halls of Residence are located in different residential areas throughout Copenhagen and typically include a private studio with a shared kitchen.
 Shared apartments typically include rooms, with bathroom and kitchen, shared among 2-5 students.
 Note that for both the housing options, facilities may vary depending on the place of residence.